 Regular expression features are supported in VWO report segmentation

 All regular expressions are case insensitive.
-VWO does not perform case-match for any string.
+VWO does not perform a case match for any string.

 Most regular expression implementations match part of the text.
-To enter a regular expression matching the end and start of a string, use ^ and $ in the expression respectively.
-VWO regular expression support for requires all patterns to be completely anchored.
+To enter a regular expression matching the end and start of a string, use ^ and $ in the expression, respectively.
+VWO regular expression support requires all patterns to be completely anchored.

 For example, to match the string ‘I am a VWO user’, you can enter the regular expression as follows: